smdaa/smdaa.github.io/content/post/fft.md

 TODO: write hook

-## The math behind the fourier transform
+## Part I: The Mathematical Definition

 The fourier transfom for a signal $x$ is defined as follows: